LEO-RobotAgent: A General-purpose Robotic Agent for Language-driven Embodied Operator: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{arge} language models (LLMs) and robotics are two highly prominent fields in current technology.
+Large language models (LLMs) and robotics are two highly prominent fields in current technology.
 In recent years, a growing number of outstanding works have begun to focus on the integration of these two domains.
 Endowed with powerful natural language understanding and logical reasoning capabilities, LLMs hold considerable research value in the field of robot task planning.
-In the traditional robotics industry, developers need to manually design corresponding programs with specific logic for individual tasks.
-These programs suffer from poor flexibility and lack generalization.
-As task complexity and details increase, the program architecture inevitably becomes cumbersome and overcomplicated.
+The traditional robotics industry faces significant challenges in the field of task planning.
+For individual tasks, developers are required to manually design dedicated programs with specific logic, which suffer from poor flexibility and lack generalization capability.
+As task complexity and granularity increase, the program architecture inevitably becomes overly sophisticated and bloated.
+Furthermore, programs developed for specific tasks cannot be generalized or transplanted across different tasks.
 The emergence of LLMs has made us realize that this entity with strong reasoning capabilities can effectively replace the diverse and complex logics that we previously embedded in programs manually.
 Indeed, works over the past two years have incorporated LLMs into robot planning to varying degrees.
 References \cite{uavs} and \cite{robots} present and summarize numerous studies that have verified on different robot platforms, such as unmanned aerial vehicles (UAVs) and robotic arms, that LLMs can effectively enhance the planning performance of specific tasks, make program design more intuitive, and allow direct human-robot interaction.

 Meanwhile, intelligent agent architectures represented by the ReAct framework\cite{react} have emerged and achieved remarkable development in the field of LLMs, aiming to address LLM task planning and execution problems in pure software applications.
 This is an exciting emerging subfield, indicating that LLMs also have the potential to be applied in robotics.
 This would allow LLMs, as the brain, to truly possess the body and tools to control robots performing various physical tasks.
+Based on the aforementioned findings, we argue that LLMs can provide a general foundational solution for high-level task planning of robots.
+Under this solution, the task planning system can break free from the constraints of manually predefined fixed rules and instead leverage the world knowledge and cognitive capabilities of LLMs for reasoning.
+It can autonomously adhere to task rules and reject the majority of meaningless trial-and-error attempts, thus evolving behavioral planning for diverse objectives in a self-driven manner.
+Ultimately, this enables robots to possess human-like divergent thinking and execution capabilities to address various tasks in different scenarios.